alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 ---
 title: 'Understanding Entropy'
-subtitle: 'Understanding Quantum Entropy, Volume 1'
+subtitle: 'On the Road to Quantum Entropy, Part 1'
 footer: Published on 2021-07-10, modified on 2021-07-10.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 abstract: